General Terms and Conditions of Reimbursement - Refund operation of the imagine R package

 ARTICLE 3: CONDITIONS OF ELIGIBILITY

-To benefit from the reimbursement of the imagine R package valid for the 2024-2025 school year, the User must:
+To benefit from the reimbursement of the imagine R Junior package valid for the 2025-2026 school year, the User must:

-- Hold a Scol'R Junior card valid for the 2024-2025 school year.
-This card is intended for children under the age of 11 on 31 December 2024 or for children in primary school.
+- Hold a Scol'R Junior card valid for the 2025-2026 school year.
+This card is intended for children under the age of 11 on December 31, 2025

-- Be the holder of an imagine R pass (Junior or School) valid for the 2024-2025 school year
+- Be the holder of an imagine R Junior pass valid for the 2025-2026 school year.

 - Submit a request on the space mentioned in Article 2 of this document.